 Why do children want to do chores?
 Because they want to be just like mommy and daddy!
 If you want your children to learn a certain chore, make sure it is one that you do often in front of them.
 If you never vacuum, for example, how can you expect your toddler to be motivated to do the same when they probably don’t even know what a vacuum is?

 Now on to the fun part… the age-appropriate chores for your kids!

-Age-Appropriate Chore Ideas:
+Age-Appropriate Chore Ideas for Toddlers:

 Putting toys away

 This is perhaps the most important chore for your kids to do as it teaches them to be responsible for their own belongings.
-However, as you may know from experience, they may be bouncing off the walls during playtime, but at the mention of clean-up, all the sudden your toddlers become very, very drowsy and tired.
+However, as you may know from experience, they may be bouncing off the walls during playtime, but at the mention of clean-up, all of a sudden your toddlers become very, very drowsy and tired.
 I know, it’s like magic.

 So, the key is to make cleaning up fun by turning it into a game.
 For example, you can play the famous Barney’s Clean Up song and see who can finish putting their toys away before the song ends.
 Be creative and make picking up toys exciting!

 It seems like the vacuums are either beloved by babies, or they scare the living daylight out of them.
 My son has been obsessed with the vacuum ever since he was a tiny baby, and as soon as he was able to walk, he wanted to help vacuum.